Key takeaways:

 Wrike has more than 400 app integrations to help creative teams centralize all their work — as well as communication and collaboration — in a single place.
 These include:

-- Apps such as Google Drive, Google Calendar, Slack, and more
+- Popular work apps such as Google Drive, Google Calendar, Slack, and more

 - Built-in Adobe Creative Cloud, so creatives can create, edit, publish, and get feedback from Wrike using real-time collaboration tools